Join the Monthly Newsletter

 When it comes to applying, I just apply what I learned on projects I already have and I just “mutate” code.
 I know that perhaps this is not a common way of doing things, but it’s working for me.
 What I exactly do, is to take an old project (a form for example) and adding it more inputs, different colors, or more submit type buttons, with the goal of learning how to implement those new concepts.

-For a guy like me who will turn 43 on the last day in August, who never worked with anything at all regarding coding, it’s a struggle and I am a slow learner.
+For a guy like me who will turn 50 very soon, and who never worked with anything at all regarding coding, it’s a struggle and I am a slow learner.
 Yes, I see advancements and I feel more comfortable than last year, so I will push forward, and yes I love to code, but I am a slow learner.
-I choose to be as I want to understand the fundamentals of JavaScript.
-I don’t care if it will take a whole year to grasp what I need to go to VUE or REACT, but I want to feel comfortable with basics.
+I choose to be one as I want to understand the fundamentals of JavaScript.
+I don’t care if it will take a whole year to grasp what I need to go to VUE or REACT, but I want to feel comfortable with the basics.

 Epilogue

-While other coders skip to Libraries after a month and they continue to grasp the fundamentals down the road, I prefer to remain until I understand Vanilla.
+While other coders skip to Libraries after a month and they continue to grasp the fundamentals down the road, I prefer to remain until I understand the basics.
 I have time, I don’t rush.
-Nevertheless either way is the best what suits you and according to your need.
+Nevertheless either way is the best that suits you and according to your need.

-Until next time, have a good and productive week to come.
+Until the next one, have a good and productive time to come.